Kingdom of Judah: Geography

+Etymology

+The name "Judah" is generally derived from the personal name of Judah, the fourth son of Jacob in the Hebrew Bible, though the toponym's ultimate etymology remains debated among scholars.
+The biblical narrative in Genesis 29:35 links the name to the Hebrew root y-d-h ("to praise"), but some scholars regard this as a folk etymology, noting that the name does not appear as a personal name until relatively late in the biblical record.
+An alternative proposal connects Yehudah to the Arabic root whd (wahda), meaning "ravine" or "gorge," suggesting the name may originally have described the rugged terrain of the region before being applied to the tribe and its eponymous ancestor.
+This topographical reading is considered the more likely explanation by several scholars, who note that "Judah" elsewhere refers to a geographic feature, as in phrases like "the wilderness of Judah" and "the hill country of Judah."

 Archaeological record

 The formation of the Kingdom of Judah is a subject of heavy debate among scholars, with a dispute emerging between biblical minimalists and biblical maximalists on this particular topic.
 Due to geopolitical factors like security issues, isolation, and political changes, the core area of the Kingdom of Judah on the south-central highlands has seen limited archaeological exploration compared to regions west of the Jordan River.
 Few excavations and surveys have been conducted there, creating a notable knowledge gap compared to the extensively-studied Shephelah to the west, which has undergone systematic surveys and numerous scientific excavations.

 While it is generally agreed that the narratives of David and Solomon in the 10th century BCE tell little about the origins of Judah, currently, there is no consensus as to whether Judah developed as a split from a unified kingdom Israel (as the Bible claims) or independently.
 Some scholars suggested that Jerusalem, the kingdom's capital, did not emerge as a significant administrative center until the end of the 8th century BCE.
 Before then, the archaeological evidence suggests its population was too small to sustain a viable kingdom.
-Other scholars argue that recent discoveries and radiocarbon tests in the City of David seem to indicate that Jerusalem was already a significant city by the 10th century BCE.
+Other scholars argue that recent discoveries and radiocarbon tests in Wadi Hilweh also known as the City of David seem to indicate that Jerusalem was already a significant city by the 10th century BCE.

-A view held by Finkelstein, Koch & Lipschits (2011) that the City of David is to be placed on the Temple Mount has largely been rejected by scholars of historical geography.

 Much of the debate revolves around whether the archaeological discoveries conventionally dated to the 10th century should instead be dated to the 9th century, as proposed by Israel Finkelstein.
 Recent archaeological discoveries by Eilat Mazar in Jerusalem and Yosef Garfinkel in Khirbet Qeiyafa have been interpreted as supporting the existence of the United Monarchy, but the datings and identifications are not universally accepted.